AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/public-dist.md

 ### Step 7: Enter the AI usage details

 The rise of Generative AI offers significant benefits for add-ons and streamlines content creation and workflows.
-However, this technology also brings the risk of users encountering inappropriate or offensive content.
-While Adobe encourages user choice regarding add-ons using Generative AI, transparency is paramount.
-We ensure clear, upfront communication, guarantee appropriate content, and respect intellectual property rights.
+Adobe encourages user choice regarding add-ons using Generative AI, but transparency is paramount.
+Your AI-powered add-on must not generate illegal content, and it must be clear and transparent about how generative AI is used in your add-on.

 In this section, you'll have to answer a variety of questions, depending on the type of AI-based content your add-on generates, the input it accepts, whether you test the output, etc. Carefully review our [AI usage guidelines](./guidelines/genai/index.md) to get the latest information on Adobe’s requirements and recommendations to try add-ons that employ Generative AI technology.